dtudk/omb/README.md

 ```
 Note that by default it amends the output by prefixing with
 the placement of the threads as understood by `omb`, see
 note in the snippet above.
+So the output will have `OMP_NUM_THREADS`
+additional columns with the first columns describing each threads
+placement.

 If one does not wish to prefix with the placement id's of each
 thread on can call it as `omb-driver -Dwithout-place-info` to